Wang-Lin-boop/GeminiMol/README.md

 ## 💌 Get in Touch

-We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the GeminiMol Developer Team at wangl@alumni.shanghaitech.edu.cn.
+We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the [GeminiMol Developer Team](Wanglin1102@outlook.com).
 We would love to hear your feedback and understand how GeminiMol has been useful in your research.
-Share your stories with us at wangl@alumni.shanghaitech.edu.cn or baifang@shanghaitech.edu.cn.
+Share your stories with [us](Wanglin1102@outlook.com).

 ## 😃 Acknowledgements